Non-Hermitian Floquet dynamics in absorption spectroscopy: Introduction

 For simplicity, we only consider the case of a homogeneous single species medium interacting with two monochromatic electromagnetic fields, namely a weak probe field and a strong coupling field, both polarised linearly in the same direction.
 The theory can be easily generalised to multi-species media and to more complex excitation pathways as long as the rotating wave approximation and the Beer-Lambert law apply for the probe field.

-The general theory is developed in section~\ref{section:2} and its weak probe and long time limits in section~\ref{section:weakprobe}.
-The theory simplifies significantly in this double limit, as the relevant coherences can then be obtained by solving a system of linear equations of reduced size, equation (\ref{eq:steadysystem}) below.
-Moreover, the susceptibility can also be expressed as a sum of contributions of dressed excited states spawned by the coupling field, in these limits, in the same way as the susceptibility can be expressed as a sum of contributions of bare excited states in the absence of the coupling field.
-A numerical illustration of the theory can be found in section~\ref{section:numerical}.
+{ The general theory is developed in section~\ref{section:2} and its weak probe and long time limits in section~\ref{section:weakprobe}.
+A numerical illustration of the theory can be found in section~\ref{section:numerical}.}